greenelab/core-accessory-interactome/README.md

 5. Navigate to `sra_experiment/`

-6. Update path and filename for sra toolkit download in `1_download_process_data.ipynb` if neededand
+6. Update path and filename for sra toolkit download in `1_download_process_data.ipynb` if needed

 7. Run notebooks in order